elmiko/elmiko.github.io/_posts/2017-08-19-weekend-code-hacker-000.markdown

 click through to full size images without any extra content.

-This really frustrated me, so I decided to build a little JavaScript function into my page that would allow me to make fix this usability error.
+This really frustrated me, so I decided to build a little JavaScript function into my page that would allow me to fix this usability error.
 So I wrote the following function block in a separate file:

 {% gist 5b837332078a67e18bfded77f2e571e6 %}